 Selegiline 5 mg tablets are currently supplied by Apotex.
 Apotex is leaving the New Zealand market.
 We have been looking for new suppliers for all the medicines they currently supply.

 We have been unable to find an alternative supplier for selegiline.

 We are making these changes so current patients can access selegiline for as long as possible.
 But supplies of selegiline are likely depleted.

 1 August 2021

-- Funding will be restricted to people who were using selegiline before 1 August 2021.
+- Funding was restricted to people who were using selegiline before 1 August 2021.